Containers have evolved from a niche developer tool to a mainstream enterprise deployment platform. And along with...

 that evolution, IT and DevOps teams now face an embarrassment of riches in terms of options to run containerized applications on the cloud.

 AWS offers more choices than most public cloud providers: a fully managed container service, container cluster orchestrators, container-ready PaaS stacks and IaaS resources on which you can define your own containers.
-These options for AWS containers enable cloud architects to choose between simplicity and usability with control and customization.
+These AWS container deployment options enable cloud architects to choose between simplicity and usability with control and customization.

 AWS containers à la carte